This lesson is being piloted (Beta version)

 So for an example of a Pylint Python-specific warning, see the “W0611: Unused numpy imported as np (unused-import)” warning.

-It is important to note that while tools such as Pylint are great at giving you a starting point to consider how to improve your code, they won’t find everything that may be wrong with it.
+It is important to note that while tools such as Pylint are great at giving you a starting point to consider how to improve your code, they will not find everything that may be wrong with it.

 How Does Pylint Calculate the Score?